nsoliven/Algo-Visualizer/README.md

 ## Overview

-Algorithm Visualizer brings algorithms to life by showing each step through interactive animations and visual representations.
+Algo-Visual brings algorithms to life by showing each step through interactive animations and visual representations.
 The project leverages modern web technologies to deliver fast, SEO-friendly pages and a responsive interface.
 Whether you want to see sorting algorithms in action or follow a graph traversal, this application provides a clear and engaging learning experience.

 ---